vladen/aerobus/spec/readme.md

 assert.notInclude(bus.channels, channel2);
 ```

-resolves new instance of Channel for same name .
+new instance of Channel is resolved for same name afterwards.

 ```js
 var bus = aerobus(),